Human trafficking in Slovenia

-Slovenia is a transit, destination, and to a lesser extent a source country for men, women, and children trafficked from Ukraine, Slovakia, Romania, Moldova, Bulgaria, Colombia, the Dominican Republic, Turkey, Albania, and Montenegro for the purposes of commercial sexual exploitation and forced labor, including in the construction industry.
+In 2008, Slovenia was a transit, destination, and to a lesser extent a source country for men, women, and children trafficked from Ukraine, Slovakia, Romania, Moldova, Bulgaria, Colombia, the Dominican Republic, Turkey, Albania, and Montenegro for the purposes of commercial sexual exploitation and forced labor, including in the construction industry.
 In 2007, disabled men from Slovakia were trafficked to Slovenia for the purpose of forced begging.
 Slovenian women are trafficked within the country or to other European countries for commercial sexual exploitation.
 The Government of Slovenia fully complies with the minimum standards for the elimination of trafficking.
 The government sustained its strong law enforcement efforts and generous victim assistance funding during the reporting period.
 In 2007, Slovenia increased funding for victim assistance from $85,000 to $105,000.
 The government also increased and diversified its public awareness efforts.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+It was placed at Tier 2 in 2023.

+From 2017 to 2021, the government identified 241 victims of human trafficking (an average of 60 per year), 85% of whom were female; while the government increased its funding in this area, there was a low number of criminal convictions.

+In 2023, the Organised Crime Index gave the country a score of 4 out of 10 for human trafficking.

-Prosecution
+Prosecution (2008)

 The government demonstrated adequate law enforcement efforts in 2007.
 The government prohibits all forms of trafficking in persons through Article 387(a) of its criminal code, which prescribes penalties ranging from six months to 10 years' imprisonment.
 These penalties are sufficiently stringent and commensurate with those prescribed for other grave crimes, such as rape.
 Authorities conducted six trafficking investigations in 2007, up from three in 2006.
 Courts prosecuted three cases and convicted five traffickers in 2007, down from six cases prosecuted and seven traffickers convicted in 2006.
 Four traffickers were given sentences ranging from 15 to 57 months' imprisonment and one convicted trafficker served no time in prison.
-The Slovenian Police Directorate provided eight training sessions for 165 police officers during the reporting period.
+The Slovenian Police Directorate provided eight training sessions for 165 police officers during 2008.